Mo logo [home] [lexicon] [problems] [tests] [courses] [auxiliaries] [notes] [staff] german flag

 [previous page] [next page] [table of contents][page overview]

-The function $ f$ is differentiable in the point $ a$ if the limit
+A function $ f$ is differentiable at the point $ a$ if the limit

-The geometrical interpretation of differentiability is that the slopes of the secants converge to the slope of the tangent given by
+Geometrically, differentiability means that the slopes of the secants converge to the slope of the tangent given by

 $